ericulley/crypto-trader/README.md

 # crypto-trader

-Crypto trading bot in Node &amp; Typescript
+Crypto trading bot in Node.js with Typescript.